evebalog/CV/README.md

 A self-motivated and enthusiastic member of the [Makers Academy](http://www.makersacademy.com/) and [Codebar](https://codebar.io/) alumni network with strong communication and organisation skills and over ten years of experience in Customer Service, Training & Development and Recruitment gained through various managerial and support roles.
 Strong advocate of sustainability, transparency and lifelong learning.
 Passionate about technology and its potential for the service of society.
 From an operational role within the social model of disability, I've started learning programming in January 2017 as a response to the deficiency of technological tools in the third sector.
+During my time at Makers I mostly enjoyed third party API integrations, designing databases (using PostgreSQL) and playing with naive bayes classifiers to improve accuracy for sentiment analysis.
 I'm currently looking for a role as a software developer and feeling excited about deepening my knowledge and empowering people with my freshly gained skills.

 ## Skills